FBDev64/FBD/README.md

 Please make sure to update tests as appropriate.

 To report a bug, please use a Screen Recorder with logs (Dashcam) and open an issue.
-Attach the file, or upload to elzadam11gmail.com
+Attach the file, or upload to <a href="mailto:elzadam11gmail.com">Email</a>

 ## License